deutschebank/fluxnova-docs-manual/content/update/minor/79-to-710/_index.md

 11. For administrators and developers: [Changed Permissions for Starting Process In Tasklist](#changed-permissions-for-starting-process-in-tasklist)
 12. For developers: [Spin and JAXB](#spin-and-jaxb)

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda 7.10.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Flowave.10.

 Noteworthy new Features and Changes in 7.10: